Sakura-sophie/FPGA-quantum-decoder/README.md

 3. Open the project in Vivado (or recreate it from the provided `.tcl` build script, if included).
 4. Set the top-level VHDL file as the top module.
 5. Run synthesis, implementation, and generate the bitstream.
+6. Connect power to the board and switch on.
+Use ethernet to connect to pc.
+7. Wait roughly 20 s then type rp-xxxxxx.local in web address to verify communication between board and pc.
+8. Once web browser loads, open windows command terminal and type scp C:\path\Design_name_wrapper.bit root@rp-xxxxxx.local:/tmp/
+9. ssh root@rp-xxxxxx.local
+10. cat /tmp/Design_name_wrapper.bit > /dev/xdevcfg
+11. In a separate window, load txt file.
+12. back in ssh terminal open python nano test.py
+13. paste test python code and save and exit
+14. run python3 test.py and look for waveform on oscilloscope out of DAC.

 ## Constraints

 The `.xdc` file(s) in `constraints/` define the Red Pitaya's fixed pin mapping for: